mkhofmann/Littlefoot/readme.txt

 Tool to apply a user interface to connect user predefined grips to variable shaped stylists.

 Current Set UP:
-Place GripFab folder (GripFab programs here) in Program (x86) folder on computer.
-Enter applet for futher details
+Place GripFab folder in Program (x86) folder on computer.
+Enter application for futher details

-Profiles can be saved as .txt files in same location.
+Profiles are saved as txt files
 Further developement:
 variable diagrams of design
+error dialog boxes
+loading animation for rendering

 for any errors that cannot be worked around or error messages that seem suspicious as to the cause please contact me at hofmann.megan@gmail.com.